pypa/packaging.python.org/source/single_source_version.rst

 In the cases where a package does not set a top level ``__version__`` attribute, the version may still be accessible using ``importlib.metadata.version("distribution_name")``.

-While different projects have different needs, it's important to make sure that there is a single source of truth for the version number.
+To ensure that version numbers do not get out of sync, it is recommended that there is a single source of truth for the version number.

 In general, the options are: